ccg-v/ft_transcendence/SQLITE.md

 ### 4.2 Add logic in backend

-Using `MIN/MAX` in the backend reorders the IDs before insrting the values, so **the friendship is alwas stored, regardless of the order given**:
+Using `MIN/MAX` in the backend reorders the IDs before inserting the values, so **the friendship is always stored, regardless of the order given**:

 ```sql
 INSERT INTO friendships (user_id, friend_id, status)